 We participate in the University of Minnesota global health track.
 Our program believes global health includes the most remote and rural areas of Minnesota and the United States.
-Even if you do not choose to participate in the track, you will have opportunities to experience strong training in rural settings and can apply full-spectrum training to any setting.
+You will have opportunities to experience strong training in rural settings and can apply full-spectrum training to any setting.
 A good, solid base of training has taken our residents across the street, to International Falls, Minnesota, inner-city Minneapolis and abroad to Africa and South America.

 Over 60% of our graduates chose to practice in Minnesota, with an additional 16% in Wisconsin.
 Approximately 63% of our graduates practice in communities of 25,000 people or less.